-UNSW Business School is ranked the #1 business school in Australia by AFR BOSS*.
+UNSW Business School has been ranked the #1 business school in Australia by AFR BOSS for the last two years in a row*.
 That means our business education leads the way in career impact, quality and reputation.

 Our strong industry connections ensure the knowledge, skills, and experience you gain will be relevant and in-demand.
 Alongside a rigorous education, you'll grow professionally and socially through Career Accelerator networking, mentoring and internship opportunities and diverse student-led societies.